jimohib/cssr4africa/cssr_system/robotLocalizationTest/ReadMe.md

    | `reset_interval` | Automatic pose reset interval | `5.0`, `10.0`, `30.0` |

    - To execute the tests on the simulator platform, change the first line of `robotLocalizationTestConfiguration.ini` file in the config folder to "`platform simulator`".
-   - Ensure the landmark configuration matches your simulation environment.
+   - Ensure the landmark data matches your simulation environment.

     <div style="background-color: #1e1e1e; padding: 15px; border-radius: 4px; border: 1px solid #404040; margin: 10px 0;">